Generic Name: codeine and promethazine (KOE deen and proe METH a zeen)

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-What other drugs will affect Promethazine with Codeine (codeine and promethazine)?
+What other drugs will affect Promethazine with Codeine?

-Some medicines can interact with codeine and promethazine and cause a serious condition called serotonin syndrome.
+Some medicines can interact with Promethazine with Codeine and cause a serious condition called serotonin syndrome.
 Be sure your doctor knows if you also take medicine for depression, mental illness, Parkinson's disease, migraine headaches, serious infections, or prevention of nausea and vomiting.
 Ask your doctor before making any changes in how or when you take your medications.

-Taking codeine and promethazine with other drugs that make you sleepy or slow your breathing can cause dangerous side effects or death.
+Taking Promethazine with Codeine with other drugs that make you sleepy or slow your breathing can cause dangerous side effects or death.
 Ask your doctor before taking a sleeping pill, narcotic pain medicine, prescription cough medicine, a muscle relaxer, or medicine for anxiety, depression, or seizures.